derb12/pybaselines/docs/installation.rst

 The sources for pybaselines can be downloaded from the `GitHub repo <https://github.com/derb12/pybaselines>`_.

-To directly install the current version of pybaselines from GitHub, run:
+To directly install the current version of pybaselines from GitHub, ensure `git <https://git-scm.com>`_ is installed and then run:

 .. code-block:: console